EU-US Privacy Shield

 - The national data protection authorities of each member state must then approve the arrangement.

 This process is likely to take a number of months.
 We will keep you updated on any progress.
-In the meantime, the EU Standard Contractual Clauses and Binding Corporate Rules continue to offer a potential route for data transfers to the US (as mentioned in our previous article here).
+In the meantime, the EU Standard Contractual Clauses and Binding Corporate Rules continue to offer a potential route for data transfers to the US.

-Contact us to discuss your options in minimising your risks when transferring data to the US on +44 (0) 203 051 5711 or email us here.
+To discuss your options in minimising your risks when transferring data to the US please get in touch.

 Circular 230 disclosure